We’ve all been there.

 Tip #3: Expose Yourself to Uncomfortable Situations

-Expanding slightly on what we just discussed, it’s usually the fear of discomfort that keeps us from being as accomplished as we want to be.
+Expanding slightly on what we just discussed, it is usually the fear of discomfort that keeps us from being as accomplished as we want to be.
 The best thing to do in this case is to train yourself to be a little more comfortable with being uncomfortable.

 Pick ONE thing that makes you uncomfortable and spend a little time each day dealing with it.
 Small incremental exposure is the key here.
 Just like slowly lowering yourself into cold water, you will eventually acclimate to it and realize that it is not so bad after all.

-Willpower is the ability to act despite what your mind is telling you to do.
+Willpower is the ability to act despite what your mind is telling you, and to do things you don’t want to do.

 You can choose to interpret and perceive discomfort in any way you choose.
 Push through the resistance a little bit at a time.